Is Guava Good for Diabetes? Let’s Find Out

-A: You can add guava to your diet to use it for diabetes in the form of fresh guava, guava smoothie, or guava tea.
-Eat fresh guava as a snack or incorporate it into meals.
+A: You eat fresh guava as a snack or incorporate it into meals.
 You can also add guava to your smoothie, salads, and other dishes.
 Make guava tea by boiling guava leaves in water and then straining the liquid.

 When adding guava to your diet, monitor your blood sugar levels regularly.
 Ask your doctor or dietitian for advice on how much guava to include in your diet.

 A: Yes, people with diabetes can eat guava at night.
 Guava is a low-glycemic fruit which means it won’t cause a sudden spike in blood sugar levels.
 However, it is still vital for people with diabetes to monitor their food intake and pay attention to portion sizes.